microsoft/reverse-proxy/docs/docfx/articles/header-routing.md

 ```
 Header1: Value1
 ```
-// but route4 has two values with ExactHeader mode, how it is possible?
 A header with multiple values is not currently supported and will _not_ match.
 ```
 Header1: Value1, Value2